 Yes, even the nonessential tasks should get done, and here’s where I think a lot of the psychic pitch and sway of self-employment resides: making decisions about what the next best moves are.
 But for the purposes of getting you over the start-up hump, considering the question “What’s the bare minimum I need in place to sign up a client tomorrow?” can really help crystallize that to-do list.

-I talk about this and other manageable steps to start-up success in my monthly workshop, Start-up Strategies for Indies.
+I talk about this and other manageable steps to start-up success in my monthly workshop in 2021, Start-up Strategies for Indies.

 Whether you’ve already taken the leap into self-employment or are still in the idea stages, this workshop will orient you to the most important tasks and help you develop a plan for success, with your vision and values squarely in focus.
 Register here!